Chivalric romance: Contemporary society

 The romance form is distinguished from the earlier epics of the Middle Ages by the changes of the 12th century, which introduced courtly and chivalrous themes into the works.
 This occurred regardless of congruity to the source material; Alexander the Great featured as a fully feudal king.
 Chivalry was treated as continuous from Roman times.
 This extended even to such details as clothing; when in the Seven Sages of Rome, the son of an (unnamed) emperor of Rome wears the clothing of a sober Italian citizen, and when his stepmother attempts to seduce him, her clothing is described in medieval terminology.

 When Priam sends Paris to Greece in a 14th-century work, Priam is dressed in the mold of Charlemagne, and Paris is dressed demurely, but in Greece, he adopts the flashier style, with multicolored clothing and fashionable shoes, cut in lattice-work—signs of a seducer in the era.

 Historical figures reappeared, reworked, in romance.
 The entire Matter of France derived from known figures, and suffered somewhat because their descendants had an interest in the tales that were told of their ancestors, unlike the Matter of Britain.
 Richard Coeur de Lion reappeared in romance, endowed with a fairy mother who arrived in a ship with silk sails and departed when forced to behold the sacrament, bare-handed combat with a lion, magical rings, and prophetic dreams.
 Hereward the Wake's early life appeared in chronicles as the embellished, romantic adventures of an exile, complete with rescuing princesses and wrestling with bears.

 Fulk Fitzwarin, an outlaw in King John's day, has his historical background a minor thread in the episodic stream of romantic adventures.

 Classical origins

 Some romances, such as Apollonius of Tyre, show classical pagan origins.
 Tales of the Matter of Rome in particular may be derived from such works as the Alexander Romance.
 Ovid was used as a source for tales of Jason and Medea, which were cast in romance in a more fairy-tale-like form, probably closer to the older forms than Ovid's rhetoric.
 It also drew upon the traditions of magic that were attributed to such figures as Virgil.

+Less directly, the folkloric connections between fairies and the dead drew on classical myths.
+Sir Orfeo retells the tale of Orpheus as King Orfeo rescuing his queen from the king of Fairy.
+Arthur of Little Britain states that Prosperine is the "Queen of Fayryre".